 It is “ego.”

-I meet a lot of confused entrepreneurs, and the primary cause of their confusion is that they believe that money equals motivation.
+I meet a lot of entrepreneurs who I think are confused, and the primary cause of their confusion is that they believe that money equals motivation.

 They believe that people will choose the best value.